-Donna Law is the Executive Director of Development and Government Relations at Southern Utah University.
-Previously, she also directed the non-partisan Michael O. Leavitt Center for Politics and Public Service.
+Donna Law is the executive director of development and government relations at Southern Utah University.
+Previously, she directed the non-partisan Michael O. Leavitt Center for Politics and Public Service on campus.
+She enjoys the opportunity to teach as an adjunct in the Master of Interdisciplinary Studies and Arts Administration programs at SUU.

 With a background in communication, public relations and marketing, Law now serves as a liaison between SUU and the Utah State Legislature on issues related to higher education.

 In addition to her work at the University, she is involved with a number of boards and committees.
-Law is a member of the Utah Transportation Commission.
-In 2011, Governor Gary Herbert appointed her to the board of Utah Arts and Museums.
-She has served as board member and vice-president of the Shakespeare Theatre Association of America, chair of the Cedar City/Brian Head Tourism Board and the Iron County Lodging Association.
+In 2016, former Utah Governor Gary Herbert appointed Law to the Utah Transportation Commission and she previously served as chair and on the board of the Utah Office of Museum Services.
+She has served as board member and vice-president of the Shakespeare Theatre Association of America, chair of the Cedar City - Brian Head Tourism Board and the Iron County Lodging Association, and currently serves on Cedar City's RAP Tax Board.

-In 2005, Cedar City Chamber of Commerce has also recognized Law as Woman of the Year.
+In 2005, the Cedar City Chamber of Commerce recognized Law as Woman of the Year.

-Law earned a bachelor of science in business administration from Western Governors University and is currently working on her master of art in arts administration from Southern Utah University.
+Law earned a bachelor's degree in business administration from Western Governors University and a master's degree in arts administration from Southern Utah University.

 Industry Expertise (5)